Coffee creamers are a common sight in most workplace breakrooms. Unfortunately, they’re also a common sight in most households’ refrigerators.

 This means that most collagen supplements on the market are denatured or partially predigested, which aids absorption in the gastrointestinal tract.

-Even then, if collagen proteins are subjected to even greater temperatures, a process known as degradation can take place, causing the protein to break down even more.
-The protein may no longer function properly at this time, rendering the supplement ineffective.
+Even then, if collagen proteins are subjected to even greater temperatures, a process known as degradation can occur, causing the protein to break down even more.
+The protein may no longer function properly, rendering the supplement ineffective.

 Collagen proteins were exposed to temperatures ranging from 302 to 788 degrees Fahrenheit (150 to 420 degrees Celsius) in one study, with the start breakdown occurring at roughly 302 degrees Fahrenheit (150 degrees Celsius).